Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Results and Insights

 The terms $4m d^{i-1}\sqrt{m n}\log n$, $16m^3 \frac{n \log (d)^2}{d^{m-i+2}}$, and $\frac{n^{1-\gamma}}{d^{m-i}}\mathbbm{1}\left\{m > 1\right\}$ in Theorem \ref{theo: lower_bound} and similar terms in Theorem \ref{theo: upper_bound} are lower order terms compared to the leading term $2m \frac{n \log d}{d^{m-i+1}}$.
 We verify it by considering their ratio as follows:

 where $(a)$ follows as $d^m = 2m n^\gamma \log d$ and $m=o(\log n)$.
 Next, $(b)$ follows by substituting $d = \Omega(\log (n)^3)$ and noting that $\gamma < 0.5$.
 This shows that the rate of increase of $d$ should be large enough to assure that the bound obtained in Theorem \ref{theo: lower_bound} concentrates around the fixed point \eqref{eq: fixed_point_fluid_model}.
 One can observe that even $d \approx \log (n)^2$ suffices to ensure $(b)$ holds.
 However, we require a slightly stronger condition due to certain intermediate bounds in the proof.
 To extend the result to $d < \log (n)^2$, one needs to improve the lower order terms obtained in Theorem \ref{theo: lower_bound}.
-We leave this as a possible future work.
+We leave this as a possible future work and provide heuristic calculations to understand the correct lower-order scaling in Appendix~\ref{app: lower_order_terms}.